KerorinNorthFox/osu-framework-wiki-ja/Testing-framework-PRs-with-other-projects-via-NuGet.md

 ## CLI

-`nuget sources Add -Name "appveyor osu-framework" https://ci.appveyor.com/nuget/osu-framework`
+`nuget sources Add -Name "appveyor osu-framework" -Source https://ci.appveyor.com/nuget/osu-framework`

 Once this is added, you will find recent appveyor builds in your versions listing as `0.0.<appveyor_build_id>`.
 You can find the appveyor build ID by clicking through to the appveyor results page of a PR and checking the ID in the top-right corner (or URL).